 The DTW Municipal Harbor Planning Area is subject to the State's Waterways regulations at 310 CMR 9.00 and comprised of approximately 42.1 acres, 20.3 acres of which are flowed Commonwealth Tidelands and 21.9 of filled tidelands.
-As shown on Figure XX and summarized in Table XX, the planning area consists of 26 parcels and is bounded to the west by Atlantic Avenue and the Rose Fitzgerald Kennedy Greenway; to the east by the Inner Harbor and Fort Point Channel; to the north by Christopher Columbus Park; and to the south by Evelyn Moakley Bridge.
+As shown on Figure 1 and Figure 2, the planning area consists of 26 parcels and is bounded to the west by Atlantic Avenue and the Rose Fitzgerald Kennedy Greenway; to the east by the Inner Harbor and Fort Point Channel; to the north by Christopher Columbus Park; and to the south by Evelyn Moakley Bridge.

 Currently, the total lot coverage or building footprint of the DTW MHP area is approximately 39%, publicly accessible open space is approximately 53%, and open space area that is not publicly accessible is approximately 8%.
 The completion of the projects proposed in this MHP at full build-out would increase the total lot coverage within the DTW MHP to approximately 40%; publicly accessible open space would be reduced slightly to approximately 52%; and private open space not open to the public would remain the same at 8%.
 Both scenarios exceed the open space requirements under the Waterways regulations, and additional provisions of the DTW MHP will improve the pedestrian experience through higher quality open space, improved vehicular access, and a unified approach to wayfinding.
-Regarding existing building heights, the DTW MHP area runs the full spectrum, from single-story structures to the Harbor Towers, two 400-foot high residential buildings.
-Other buildings with notable heights include portions of the Boston Harbor Hotel at Rowes Wharf, which tops out at 220 feet; the Eaton Vance building at 157 feet; and the Marriott Long Wharf at 120 feet.
-Most of the other buildings are approximately 100 feet high or less.